Blosc/bcolz/README.rst

 -------------

 Please refer to the doc/ directory.
-The HTML manual is in doc/html/, and the PDF version is in doc/carray-manual.pdf.
-Of course, you can always access docstrings from the console (i.e. help(carray.ctable)).
+The HTML manual is in doc/html/, and the PDF version is in doc/bcolz-manual.pdf.
+Of course, you can always access docstrings from the console (i.e. help(bcolz.ctable)).

 Also, you may want to look at the bench/ directory for some examples of use.